cutalion/rspec-action/README.markdown

 # Description

-rspec-action is an extension to rspec2, which allows you to specify a last before hook.
+rspec-action is an extension to rspec2, which allows you to specify the last before hook.
 I named it `action`, because it's quite helpful for me in the controller specs.

-I like to write
+I prefer to write

     describe "GET index" do
       action { get :index }